pragmagrid/pragmagrid.github.io/_posts/pragma36/2018-12-07-pragma36-posters.md

 slide) of their work to be presented during the conference.<br>

-We are arranging to have accepted posters printed in Malaysia and available at the venue.<br>
+We are arranging to have accepted posters printed in Korea and available at the venue.<br>

 <b>Please note the following</b>

-1. Digital file MUST be received by 10th September 2019 to ensure printing.
+1. Digital file MUST be received by 11th April 2019 to ensure printing.
 If you miss this deadline you may still participate, however you are responsible for printing and transporting your poster.
 2. Files must be in PDF format